gamirkola/Nemork/README.md

 You can use this program as a library in an external project, or use it stand alone, with some simple instruction in a .py file.
 The main file are mitm_sniffer.py and phone_tool.py, you can see an example of usage in test.py, you can also use it fromb the terminal running main.py with administrator privileges.
+You can find some useful documentation here: https://nemork.000webhostapp.com/

 ### Prerequisites